EdenSync/sensor-hardware/docs/DESIGN.md

 ## Overview

 This document outlines the architectural and design decisions for the EdenSync sensor hardware.
-This is done in mind with the highly likely usage of zephyr sdk for development.
+This is done in mind with the highly likely usage of zephyr SDK for development.

 ## High-Level Architecture